bnclabs/gson/README.md

 * binary representation preserving the sort order.
 * transform back to original JSON from binary representation.
-* numbers can be encoded in three ways - as integers, or as small-decimals, or as floating point represented in exponent form.
+* numbers can be encoded in three ways - as integers, or as small-decimals, or as floating-point represented in exponent form.
 * strings are collated as it is received from the input **without un-quoting** the JSON-string and **without unicode collation**.
 * strings are byte stuffed to escape item Terminator.
+* if config.SortbyArrayLen() is true, arrays having more number of items sort after arrays having lesser number of items.
+* if config.SortbyPropertyLen() is true, properties having more number of items sort after properties having lesser number of items.
 * items in a property object are sorted by its property name before they are compared with property's value.
-* per couchbase-N1QL requirement collation of missing type, a unit type, is also supported.
+* per couchbase-N1QL requirement: collation of missing type, a unit type, is also supported.

 Transforms
 ----------

-.. |image| docs/gson.svg
+**json to value**

+* a custom parser is supplied that must be faster than encoding/json.
+* numbers can be interpreted as integer, or float64, or retained as string based on the configuration parameter `NumberKind`.
+  *  `JsonNumber`, to retain string as JSON string type aliased to `encoding/json.Number`.
+  *  `IntNumber`, to interpret JSON number as integer size defined by the platform.
+  *  `FloatNumber`, to interpret JSON number as 64-bit floating point.
+* whitespace can be interpreted, based on configuration parameter `SpaceKind`, as `AnsiSpace` that should be faster than `UnicodeSpace`, while the later supports unicode whitespaces as well.

 **value to json**